Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Analysis of financial ratios

 • Return on assets (ROA): This ratio provides a better overview of the efficiency of the use of total capital.
-Companies with high fixed assets may have a lower ROA than those that are more capital intensive.
+Companies with high fixed assets may have a lower ROA than those that are more capital-intensive.

-Influences of the capital structure
+Influences of capital structure

 • Equity ratio: Companies with a higher equity ratio generally have a more stable financial position, even if their profitability ratios may appear lower.

-Quality of profits
+Quality of earnings

 • Profit margins: Analyze both gross and net profit margins to get a complete picture of operational efficiency and cost efficiency.